Clay-Ferguson/coral/README.md

 ### Creating Documentation
 Right-click in any project folder and select "New Markdown" to instantly create timestamped documentation files.
 Perfect for meeting notes, feature specifications, or development logs.

-### Finding Text Across Your Project
+### Finding Text and Files Across Your Project
 Right-click on any project folder, hover over "Search", and choose one of three search modes (Literal, Basic Regex, or Extended Regex) based on your needs.
-Enter your search term to find text content across all files, including inside PDFs.
-Watch the search progress in the terminal, then the results automatically open in VS Code with clickable file links.
+Enter your search term to find text content across all files (including inside PDFs) **and** to find matching filenames and folder names.
+Watch the search progress in the terminal, then the results automatically open in VS Code with clickable file links organized into three sections: Regular Files, PDF Files, and Files and Folders.
 Search history is preserved in `/tmp/coral/` with timestamped filenames for easy reference.

 ### Quick Code Editing
 Right-click on any text file or folder and select "Open in VS Code" to jump straight into development without navigating through menus or typing terminal commands.